Integration with pytest test framework

 launch() None

-Read line from device output.
-If timeout is not provided, then use base_timeout.
+Read a single line from device output.

 Read all available output lines produced by device from internal buffer.